dks50217/NetStoneMCP/README.md

 ## Overview

-This project transforms the powerful, modern `.NET` FFXIV Lodestone API library **NetStone** into a set of Model Context Protocol tools, allowing you to use natural language prompts to query Lodestone data via an MCP-compatible LLM client such as OpenAI or Claude.
+This project transforms FFXIV Lodestone API library NetStone, along with other external APIs, into a set of Model Context Protocol (MCP) tools.
+It enables users to query Lodestone and related game data using natural language prompts through any MCP-compatible LLM client such as OpenAI or Claude.

 ## Data Source